elsampsa/torch-compile-help/README.md

 ## 3. ROCm version

-So here we mix a system-wide installation (ROCm) and a conda-environment installation (gcc, xmake ninja, pip installed packages, etc.)
+So here we mix a system-wide installation (ROCm) and a conda-environment installation (gcc, cmake, ninja, pip installed packages, etc.)

 A system-wide installation of ROCm is done (there seems to be no conda package for it).
 GCC 10 and all other stuff is installed into the conda environment.